jim-easterbrook/pywws/README.txt

 Comments or questions?
 Please subscribe to the pywws mailing list http://groups.google.com/group/pywws and let us know.

+Changes in v10.07:
+	1/ Added internal temperature to daily and monthly summaries.
+	   Run Reprocess.py when upgrading from v10.06 or earlier.

 Changes in v10.06:
 	1/ Improved localisation code.
 	2/ Minor bug fixes.